FAQs - Portland Graduation

 Do I need tickets for Commencement?
 Is an RSVP needed?

 While no tickets are required for the Commencement ceremony, we will need to obtain the number of graduating students attending as well as an estimated number of guests.
-A Commencement RSVP form is available online.
-Please complete your online RSVP by March 22, 2013.
+Graduates should RSVP using the online form

 How many guests can I bring?

 Graduation is an important accomplishment and your family and friends are cordially invited to attend this special celebration.
-While this is a non-tickets event, we do request that graduates limit their number of guests to a maximum of 7-8 guests to ensure availability of seats.
+While tickets are not required for guests, we do request that graduates try to limit their number of guests to a maximum of 7-8 guests to ensure availability of seats.
 If you have special circumstances in which your guest list would be more than this number, your guests are of course welcome.
+Wheelchair and ADA seating is readily available for guests, however if you or your guests have unique circumstances, please contact our commencement coordinator at firstname.lastname@example.org

 Where can my out of town guests stay?